sparkflows/sparkflows-docs/docs/machine-learning/time-series.rst

 Fire Insights provides a number of Processors for Feature Engineering of Time Series Data.
 These include:

-* DateTimeFieldExtract
-* Category Encoder
+* DateTimeFieldExtract : Extracts year, month, day of month, hour, minute, second and week of year from timestamp/date columns.

 Time Series Visualizations